Benny Thau: Studio head

 In April 1958, Thau was replaced as studio boss by Sol C. Siegel, who was appointed as head of studio operations for three years.
 Siegel also became vice-president in charge of production a month later.
 Vogel had wanted to hire Siegel at the outset, but they had not come to terms.
+This was a reversion to the old MGM system.